Just Say Stet: Conception and composition

 Though it's labeled "Instrumental", A2 is in fact more like a slightly extended dub version of A1.
 It ends in a locked groove with the word "Stet" at the end of the final "Just say Stet!" repeating over and over to infinity (The scratched message in the runout groove on Side A references this).

 Some copies came with a free STET sticker.

+Reception

+John Leland at Spin said, "This isn’t so much a record as a challenge.
+Stetsasonic gets inside your shirt and for four minutes threatens to kick your ass.
+Not in so many words, but the sound of this record is so tough and the raps so aggressive, that it just bullies you into submission."

 Personnel

 Credits are taken from the liner notes and the official page of the ASCAP.